CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/Week2.md

 ## 01/17/25, 1/24/25

 # Purpose:
-## To learn how to progam ESP32 microcontroller
+## To learn how to progam ESP32 microcontroller using Arduino IDE and also modify existing code so that it behaves differently

 # Numbered list of steps I did to complete:
 ## 1.)
 Installed latest Arduino IDE and drivers according to the tutorial on canvas